The yen held steady Monday as data showed Japan's Q1 contraction was milder than expected, though the trade deficit still hinders recovery.

 In March, indicators measuring the strength of the yen against the currencies of major trading partners hit a half-year high largely due to the general weakening of the US dollar.

-The yen continues to hover around 50 SMA, and a wedge pattern is shaping up – a sign of major breakout in the short run.
+The yen continues to hover around 50 SMA, and a Wedge Pattern is shaping up – a sign of major breakout in the short run.
 For now, it looks neutral.

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.